 The second most common cancer in men is prostate cancer.
-About 900,000 cases are reported each year worldwide.
-However, more cases are being identified at an early stage thanks to increased awareness, early screenings and advanced technology.
-Earlier detection increases the probability for a better outcome for prostate cancer patients.
+More cases are being identified at an early stage thanks to increased awareness, early screenings and advanced technology.
+Early detection increases the chances for a better outcome for prostate cancer patients.

 The prostate gland is located just below the bladder and surrounds the urethra in men.
 This male reproductive gland is responsible for making the fluid to carry semen.